Captain America and the Falcon: Plot synopsis

 Conversations in issue #11 reveal to the reader that "WWIII in a petri dish" is made of modified DNA taken from MODOK, that this was designed to kill him, that Westbrook was using this to control MODOK and that the mind and sentience of MODOK now resides within the body of Damocles Rivas.
-From a secret AIM base MODOK in Damocles Rives' body holds the Falcon and the "Anti-Cap" hostage.
+From a secret AIM base MODOK in Damocles Rives' body holds the Falcon and "Anti-Cap" hostage.
 Before he can make his demands fully known Captain America manipulates the conversation in such a way that brings Damocles Rivas' mind partially to the surface to fight MODOK.
-The resulting mental fight allows the Falcon and the "Anti-Cap" to free themselves.
-The "Anti-Cap" then shoots and kills Damocles Rivas' body shunting both minds into MODOK's body where the fight for control continues.
+The resulting mental fight allows the Falcon and "Anti-Cap" to free themselves.
+"Anti-Cap" then shoots and kills Damocles Rivas' body shunting both minds into MODOK's body where the fight for control continues.
 During this fight MODOK's body is injected with the modified DNA.
 MODOK reveals at this point that he mentally manipulated Westbrook's people into creating DNA strands that would mutate within his blood to form a deadly virus.
 Gaining control, Damocles Rivas transports MODOK's body and Captain America into the middle of one of the Hulk's rampages.

 Now in Singapore and still controlling MODOK's body, Damocles Rives does little to defend himself against the Hulk in an attempt to commit suicide.
 Captain America manages to convince Rivas that a solution to his situation can be found.
 Rivas uses MODOK's mental powers to bring Bruce Banner's personality to the surface of the Hulk's mind.
-After contacting Henry Pym and Reed Richards via satellite, the three scientists begin to work on a way to neutralize the virus within MODOK's blood.
+After contacting Hank Pym and Reed Richards via satellite, the three scientists begin to work on a way to neutralize the virus within MODOK's blood.
 They succeed just as MODOK regains control of his body.
 MODOK unleashes the Hulk to rage again and cuts off the satellite link to Pym and Richards.
-Without the knowledge of how to administer the cure Captain America relies on the Falcon and Agent Morales back in the Rivas Compound.
+Without the knowledge of how to administer the cure Captain America relies on the Falcon and Morales back in the Rivas Compound.
 These two find the transportation device Rivas used to get to Singapore and jury rig it to put MODOK in stasis after transporting him back.